Documentation Guidelines

 - User documentation, including screenshots and how-to guides

 Documentation files should typically be named in kebab-case, except for specially-handled files like README.md and CONTRIBUTING.md.
-If a file is considered part of a subsection, it should be placed in a folder; for example:
+If multiple pages are related, use a subfolder with a README.md for the main page.
+For example:

 Links